kompoth/myblog/content/posts/pylsp-plugin/index.md

 ## Logging

 You'll probably want to see tracebacks and log messages from `pylsp` and our plugin.
-To do that we need to edit `pylsp` call in our LSP client, be it Neovim or your preferred IDE.
+To do that we need to edit `pylsp` call in your preferred LSP client, be it Neovim or some IDE.
 Just make sure it is called with `-vv --log-file /tmp/pylsp.log`.
-E.g. for Neovim with `lspconfig` configuration must look like this:
+E.g. for Neovim with `lspconfig` configuration would look like this:

 ```lua {hl_lines=[7]}
 {